Git Fetch vs Git Pull: What Is the Difference?

 git pull --rebase origin main

-Rebasing avoids unnecessary merge commits and keeps your project history linear.
-Learn more in rebasing in Git.
+Rebasing avoids unnecessary merge commits and keeps your project history linear and easier to read.
+However, rebasing rewrites commit history, so it should only be used on branches that have not been shared with others.
+Learn more about when to use rebase in rebasing in Git.

 Working in Team Environments

 In team projects, developers frequently push updates to the remote repository.
-To avoid conflicts and confusion:
+To avoid conflicts and confusion, following a few simple practices makes collaboration smooth.

 Handling Merge Conflicts

-When pulling changes, conflicts may occur if the same parts of files were modified differently.
+When pulling changes, conflicts may occur if the same parts of files were modified differently in your local branch and the remote branch.
 Git will pause the process and ask you to resolve the conflicts manually.
+This is not a failure of Git; it is Git recognizing that it needs your judgment to decide the correct outcome.

 git commit